GraesonB/ChatGPT-Wrapper-For-Unity/README.md

 # ChatGPT Unity Wrapper
 A Unity wrapper for ChatGPT's unofficially launched official API.
 This wrapper serves as an easy-to-use tool for those looking to explore ChatGPT applications in game development.

-🚨***IMPORTANT NOTE***🚨 <br>
+## 🚨***IMPORTANT NOTE***🚨 <br>
+\<2023-02-25\> <br/>
+As of right now, OpenAI has moved the unreleased model name to something else, and to my knowledge no one has found the new model name.
+In other words, we are stuck with Davinci until the full release of ChatGPT.

-This project does not include the model name for ChatGPT's unreleased API, you'll have to find that on the web yourself.
-If you can't find it, this wrapper also include's Open AI's Davinci GPT-3 model as an option.
+~This project does not include the model name for ChatGPT's unreleased API, you'll have to find that on the web yourself.~ This wrapper also include's Open AI's Davinci GPT-3 model as an option.
 Davinci is a very capable model and can serve as a placeholder for you until the full release of ChatGPT's API.

 ## Guide
 1. Either download the zip and extract it into an existing Unity project, or clone the repo into your project's Assets directory.